Chart Color Schemes

 Educational attainment in Traralgon - West aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 20.9%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most common at 14.1%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
-Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (28.9%).
-Educational participation is high, with 28.8% currently enrolled in formal education, comprising 10.5% in primary, 8.2% in secondary, and 3.7% in tertiary education.
+Bachelor degrees are the most prevalent at 14.1%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
+Vocational credentials are held by 39.7% of residents aged 15 and above, with advanced diplomas at 10.8% and certificates at 28.9%.
+Educational participation is high, with 28.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education